 Hoshi shot something back at me and I said something in return, but I don't really remember what we were joking about.
 I couldn't get my mind off that book.
-The seishi and Konan – or Sairou, or Hokkan, or even Kutou – were just a few pages away, just inches from my fingertips, and yet, and yet...
+The seishi and Konan—or Sairou, or Hokkan, or even Kutou—were just a few pages away, just inches from my fingertips, and yet, and yet...
 I mean, I knew Hoshi was right.
-We really didn't know anything about the Universe of the Four Gods, except for some dramatized books and a few family stories passed down over the years, and we did still have our normal lives to lead.
+We really didn't know anything about the Universe of the Four Gods, except for some dramatized books and a few family stories passed down over the years, and we did still have things in this world to think about.
 There was Ueda-kun back at school, and our history project, and my parents and friends.
 Hoshi was right.

 I just wished she wasn't right more than anything in the world.

-We slipped into Hoshi's home with little trouble – we even managed to avoid her work-at-home dad, who would've lectured us on forgetfulness for five hours if he'd even sensed our presences in his house.
-Chiriko in all his adorable plushiness sat perched on Hoshi's desk, smiling at us as if to say, 'What took you so long?
-I've been waiting for hours!'
-Hoshi snatched the doll up and headed back to the door.
-"Tah-dah!
-Now, my obsessed comrade, may we return to our location of education, or shall we..." she trailed off, probably because I was rummaging around in her closer.
+We slipped into Hoshi's home with little trouble—we even managed to avoid her work-at-home dad, who would've lectured us on forgetfulness for five hours if he'd even sensed our presences in the house.
+Chiriko in all his plushiness sat perched on Hoshi's desk, smiling like he'd been waiting for us.
+Hoshi snatched him up and headed for the door.
+"Ta-da!
+Now, my obsessed friend, may we return to our educations, or shall we..."
+She trailed off, probably because I was rummaging around in her closet.
 Even with my back turned to her, I could still feel the frustration shooting out of her body.
 "Now what?"

-"I just remembered that I left Volume 1 & 2 of Gyokuran High over here last weekend.
-I want 'em back so I can loan them out to Ueda-kun."
+"I just remembered that I left the first two volumes of Gyokuran High over here last weekend.
+I want 'em back so I can loan them to Ueda-kun."

-Hoshi sighed, and a tiny sweatdrop popped out on her forehead.
-Okay, not really, but I told you that I like pretending that I live in an anime.
+Hoshi sighed, and I imagined a little sweatdrop popping out on her forehead.
 "That figures."
-I ruffled around unsuccessfully through her Lolita-style clothes, tarot cards, mythology books, old anime disks, and stacks of Ribon magazines until finally Hoshi groaned and shoved me out of the way.
+I ruffled around unsuccessfully through her Lolita-style clothes, tarot cards, mythology books, and vintage anime disks until finally Hoshi groaned and shoved me out of the way.
 "For Demeter's sake, Miko, you're annihilating my entire system!"

 "Then get the Nobel Prize ready, 'cause you must be the next Stephen Hawking."

 I chuckled.
-I can always tell when I've really pushed Hoshi's buttons because she drops all her extra language.
-I plopped down on her bed next to the Universe of the Four Gods and Chiriko.
-I picked the book up and held it above my head, turning it back and forth and studying the old lettering with supreme reverence.
+I can always tell when I've pushed Hoshi's buttons because she drops all her flowery language.
+I plopped down on her bed next to The Universe of the Four Gods and Chiriko.
+I picked the book up and held it above my head, turning it back and forth and studying the old lettering impatiently.
 "Oh, end of school, hurry up and get here!"
 I moaned to the heavens.
-"I'm so sick of this boring life...!"
+"I'm so sick of being bored all the time...!"

-"Well excuse Ueda-kun and I for our most terrible dullness," Hoshi drawled from within her bottomless closet.
+"Well excuse Ueda-kun and I for our insufferable dullness," Hoshi drawled from within her bottomless closet.

-"You know what I mean, Hoshi-chan!
-Magic and mystery, adventure, romance, prince charming on a white horse... none of that stuff really happens anymore, not in this world.
-Even chivalry died with the Civil Rights Movement."
+"You know what I mean, Hoshi-chan.
+Magic and mystery, adventure, romance, prince charming on a white horse... none of that stuff happens anymore, not in this world.
+Even chivalry died out after the Gender Equality Movement."

-"Can't you be serious for two seconds?"
-I cried, snatching a pillow off her bed and hurling it across the room.
+"You know what I mean!"
+I said again, snatching a pillow off her bed and hurling it across the room.

-"Can't you be smart for two seconds?" she shot back, whirling around, catching the pillow, and flinging it right back at me without missing a beat.
-"I don't know if you forgot, but Konan wasn't all sunshine and rainbows.
-It happened to be filled with rapists, gangs, rapists, enemy warriors, rapists, disease, oh, and did I mention rapists?"
+She caught the pillow and flung it right back at me.
+"I do, and that's exactly why I'm worried.
+I don't know if you forgot, but Konan wasn't all sunshine and rainbows.
+It happened to be filled with slave traders, rapists, gangs, rapists, enemy warriors, rapists, disease, oh, and did I mention rapists?"

 "But it all worked out in the end!"